tutorial-nodejs-montar-servidor

 node hello.js

-And we verify that Node.js responds correctly indicating that it is accepting requests,
+And we check that Node.js responds correctly indicating that it is accepting requests:

-Now, in a web browser, we call the address localhost:8080, and we will see that Node.js returns a simple HTTP response that contains ‘Hello World’, which the browser picks up and renders for us.
+Now, in a web browser, call the address localhost:8080, and we will see that Node.js returns a simple HTTP response containing ‘Hello World’, which the browser picks up and renders for us.

-We also see in the command prompt that Node.js indicates with ‘Request Received’, indicating that a connection has been established.
+We also see in the command console that Node.js indicates with ‘Request Received’, showing that a connection has been established.

-Therefore, we see that we have successfully set up a very simple web server with Node.js.
+Therefore, we see that we have correctly configured a very simple web server with Node.js.
 Now we could serve a file (html, css, js), data loaded from a database, or even turn on/off a light, or move a robot with a microprocessor like Arduino.

 Isn’t this starting to get more interesting?

-So far, we have saved the file in a folder and launched the file with the Node.js executable.
-However, when working on a project, it is customary to have a package.son file.
+So far we have saved the file in a folder and launched the file with the Node.js executable.
+However, when working on a project, it is common to have a package.json file.

 We can quickly create this file with the Node Package Manager (npm).
-To do this, within our project folder we run the command
+To do this, inside our project folder, run the command:

 npm init

 NPM asks us a series of questions to configure our App.
 We can modify this data later.
-For now, for this example, just pressing ENTER in all the questions is sufficient.
+For now, for this example, pressing ENTER on all the questions is enough.

-In the folder of our project, the package.son file is created, with the data we have entered.
+In our project folder, the package.json file is created, with the data we entered.

-Now let’s modify this file to indicate that the entry point to our App is our hello.js file.
-To do this, we modify the contents of the package.son file with the following.
+Now we are going to modify this file to indicate that the entry point to our App is our hello.js file.
+To do this, modify the content of package.json with the following:

 {